MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/agent-builder.md

 When editing the instructions, follow these suggestions:

 - Use clear and specific wording in the instructions.
-For example, "Filter the claims data using the approval status" rather than "Filter the data".
+For example, "Filter the claims data using the approval status" rather than "Filter the data."

-- Verify the instructions to ensure their goal is met by the generated/modified instructions.
+- Verify the instructions to ensure they meet their goal.

 - Keep each of the sentences for the instructions relatively simple.
-If there are too many details and conditions in one of the sentences it might not work as intended.
+If there are too many details and conditions in one of the sentences, it might not work as intended.

 - Make sure the logical flow of the instructions is easy to follow.
 Avoid adding new instructions at the end of the whole instruction set, we suggest moving instructions in line to ensure a logical flow.
 For Example: